PRC-Data-Challenge-2024/team_delightful_avocado/README.md

 ## Data Preparation
-You can find all the used data in the [`data`](data) folder.
+You can find all used data in the [`data`](data) folder.
 The data is already preprocessed and ready to be used for training and evaluation.
-Used features and sources can be found [README_datapreparation.md](README_datapreparation.md).
+Used features and sources can be found in the [README_datapreparation.md](README_datapreparation.md).
-The data is computed for the challenge set and for the (final) submission set.
+The data is computed for the challenge and final submission sets.
 For each set, we can compute a feature matrix X and for the challenge set, we can compute the target vector y (the given takeoff weights).
 After all data sources have been prepared the feature matrix X and target vector y can be obtained by calling `get_data()` in [`create_Xy.py`](create_Xy.py).